 - Growth in the number of backlinks

-- New backlinks and harmful links that need to be disavowed
+- New references and harmful links that need to be disavowed.

-Domain Authority (DA) by MOZ and Domain Rating (DR) by Ahrefs predict how well a website will rank on SERPs based on its link profile.
+Domain Authority (DA) by MOZ and Domain Rating (DR) by Ahrefs predict how well a website will rank on search engine results pages based on its link profile.
 DA considers factors like the number and quality of backlinks, while DR focuses on the strength of unique referring domains.
-Although useful, these are third-party SEO metrics and not directly used by search engines.
+Although these are worth including in your SEO audit checklist, they are third-party metrics and not directly used by search engines to assess your website optimization.

 It’s important to mention that high domain authority shouldn’t be your top priority when measuring SEO.
 There are many “experts” out there who claim they can increase your DR score fast.
 But the result of their work can do more harm to your site than good.